-- 1. Check for proper wheel rotation by momentarily energizing the fan.
-Rotation is always determined by viewing the wheel from the drive side and should correspond to the rotation decal affixed to the unit. - Note: One of the most frequently encountered problems with centrifugal fans is motors which are wired to run in the wrong direction.
-This is especially true with 3-phase, AC induction motor installations where the motor will run in either direction, depending on how it has been wired.
+1. Check for proper wheel rotation by momentarily energizing the fan.
+Rotation is always determined by viewing the wheel from the drive side and should correspond to the rotation decal affixed to the unit.

+Note: One of the most frequently encountered problems with centrifugal fans is motors which are wired to run in the wrong direction.
+This is especially true with 3-phase installations where the motor will run in either direction, depending on how it has been wired.
 To reverse rotation of a 3-phase motor, interchange any two of the three electrical leads.
-Single phase motors can be reversed by changing internal connections as described on the motor label or wiring diagram. - 2.
-Check for unusual noise, vibration or overheating.
-Refer to the "Troubleshooting" section of this manual if a problem develops.
+Single phase motors can be reversed by changing internal connections as described on the motor label or wiring diagram.